 And finally, it’s not a race to do this in the fastest time possible, it’s a team effort between two people to cover all the stations, with the cameras rolling.

 More of your questions are answered over on the Kickstarter page in the FAQ section, have a read!

-Our journey began in May 2017 and was made possible through overwhelming public support.
-We launched a Kickstarter campaign in February and in just ten days reached our initial target of £28,825.
-The campaign closed on 27 March having achieved a staggering £38,654.
-Such a generous total allowed us to produce more rich and engaging content for everyone to enjoy.
+Our journey will begin in April 2019 and has been made possible through overwhelming public support.
+We launched a Kickstarter campaign in February and in under an hour reached our initial target of £14,500.
+We went on to raise £26,350 in total which will allow us to produce more rich and engaging content for everyone to enjoy.
 We would like to say a big thank you to all our supporters.